Dr Marie Doutriaux-Boucher

 Satellite data analysis (winds, clouds, dust, leaf area index).

 Feedbacks analysis in Earth system models.

-Marie has been involved in the technical development of the HadGEM2-ES Earth System model, and is using this model to run and analyse ensemble experiments for the Intergovernmental Panel on Climate Change (IPCC) Fifth Assessment.
+Marie has been involved in the technical development of the Met Office climate prediction model: HadGEM2 family Earth System model, and is using this model to run and analyse ensemble experiments for the Intergovernmental Panel on Climate Change (IPCC) Fifth Assessment.
 She is currently working to understand the link between aerosols and model precipitation errors.
-She is also comparing the vegetation as simulated by HadGEM2-ES with that obtained from satellite data retrievals, with the aim of understanding the reasons for differences.
+She is also comparing the vegetation as simulated by Met Office climate prediction model: HadGEM2 family with that obtained from satellite data retrievals, with the aim of understanding the reasons for differences.